Where to Stay in Barcelona: Complete Guide for First Timers

 Rooms are a bit below average in terms of size, but like many modern mid-range hotels popping up around the world, the idea is to sleep in your room, and use the hotel’s common areas as a place to relax, get work done, or get a quick meal in before heading out to explore.

 They do have larger rooms, with seating areas and plenty of space to spread out, but you’ll be paying a premium.
-A couple of the rooms also have private terraces, some with outdoor showers (which we’re most definitely into!).
+I chose to do this so that I could have space to get some writing done, and found my room to be the perfect size.

-The hotel is also something of a hotspot for local creative types, who you’ll find hard at work in the hotel’s gorgeous common areas.
-Definitely recommended if you’re looking for a stylish place to spend your time in Barcelona.
+The hotel is also something of a hotspot for local creative types, who you’ll find hard at work in the hotel’s gorgeous common areas on the ground floor.

 The next three hotels on this list are all from the same group – Praktik – and they’re all super fun, we think.

-Praktik hotels are among the best hotels in Barcelona.
 We really like the idea behind their hotels – each of their properties is designed around a central theme, and they give the modern traveler everything they need, nothing they don’t, all at a reasonable price.

 Rooms were refurbished recently, and they are cozy and compact, but that’s fine if you’re planning on spending most of your waking hours outside the hotel room.